AlessandroEmm/Textarea-Limiter/README.md

-** TextArea Limiter
+# TextArea Limiter
- Limit Textarea characters to a given size with JavaScript trying to be as functional as possible
+ Limit HTML Textarea to a given size on characters and lines using JavaScript and pretending to to be as functional as possible. :-)